 4. Surface Finishing Treatment

 Surface finishing treatment is the last step for prototyped parts, it brings an additional layer on the surface to make your prototypes more beautiful, durable process.
 The treatment includes “as milled”, polish, spraying, satin finish, sandblasting, silkscreen, laser engraving, and more.

-Among all these options, “as milled” finish is the original finish out from the milling process, thus, it is the cheapest one.
-But polishing, especially high gloss polishing, it normally asks for a long time and take a high cost.
+Among all these options, the “as milled” finish is the original finish out from the milling process, thus, it is the cheapest one.
+But polishing, especially high gloss polishing, normally asks for a long time and takes a high cost.
 For example, for a big size metal high polish prototype, it might take up to be 30% of the whole cost.

 Once you dig into the above four cost parameters, I am sure you will find out the most cost-effective design for your prototyped parts.

 If not, talk to us for quick advice as we are an experienced rapid prototyping supplier in China.

 However, as technology develops fast and people are getting more and more manufacturing experience, I have no doubt there will be more and more cost-effective ways applied in this rapid prototyping industry.